• Skip to primary navigation

 Archeologist

 Archeologists investigate what lies beneath the earth’s surface and examine fossils and other remains.
-They also conduct research and present findings on behavioral, cultural, and other aspects of human life.
+They also conduct research and present findings on human life’s behavioural, cultural, and other aspects.

 A history degree can lead to a career as a historical archaeologist.
-These specialists research historical artifacts and written evidence.
-They study various aspects of human history, such as industries, cultures, and trades, to gain a better understanding of life at different times.
-Being an archeologist is one of the high paying jobs for history majors.
+These specialists research historical artefacts and written evidence.
+They study various aspects of human history, such as industries, cultures, and trades, to better understand life at different times.
+Being an archaeologist is one of the high-paying jobs for history majors.

 #10.
 Business Consultant ($65,190 per year)